 Founded in 2002, Quantum Ventures is an Auburn Hills, MI-based single-family office managing the capital of entrepreneur and philanthropist Robert Skandalaris.
 Skandalaris made a majority of his wealth as a private investor.
 Quantum Ventures invests in both public and private equity across a range of sectors, regions, and asset classes, with a focus on private equity investments in middle-market companies.
 Quantum has built a network of business leaders and advisors through the years, giving the firm greater flexibility and access to opportunities.

 Quantum has experience investing across asset classes including real estate, public equities, debt, and private companies, as well as a proven track record of investing in, operating, and growing companies across all sectors.
-The firm will conduct buyouts and recapitalizations, as well as providing expansion capital and capital for other unique situations.
+The firm will conduct buyouts and recapitalizations, as well as provide expansion capital and capital for other unique situations.
 Quantum has a diverse investment outlook with a particular interest in manufacturing and distribution; equipment rental; financial services; sports equipment; media; and software.
 Geographically, the group generally prefers to invest in companies in North America, although they will make global investments on an opportunistic basis.

 Quantum will typically write checks ranging from $2M to $15M, targeting companies with revenue between $1M to $1B.
 The firm prefers to invest in companies with enterprise value from $2M to $50M.
 Quantum will invest opportunistically in public entities besides its private equity investments.
 Quantum also prefers to take control positions in its investments, but in special situations, the firm will take a minority stake.